 - Social Security benefits.

-Travel Restrictions with Tax Debt
+Travel Restrictions with Tax liabilities

-Under the Fixing America's Surface Transportation (FAST) Act, if you are individually liable for more than $52,000 in tax debt, penalties, and interest, the State Department may not issue or renew your passport or revoke your passport or limit your ability to travel outside the U.S.
+Under the Fixing America's Surface Transportation (FAST) Act, if you are individually liable for more than $52,000 in tax liabilities, penalties, and interest, the State Department may not issue or renew your passport or revoke your passport or limit your ability to travel outside the U.S.

 What Happens After Getting an LT1058 Notice in the Mail?